Michigan Sports Betting: Best Legal Michigan Sportsbooks

 What about college sports?

 College athletics are fair game in Michigan.
-Bettors can freely place wagers on games featuring Michigan, Michigan State, and other local collegiate programs.
+Bettors can freely place wagers on college football games, whether they support Michigan or Michigan State, and any other local collegiate sports and programs.

 What about the NFL Draft?

 The always entertaining — and often intriguing — NFL Draft has turned into a significant betting event.
-It is legal to bet the NFL Draft in Michigan, but there are cut-off times to keep in mind.
 Betting for the first round, typically held on a Thursday night, ends at midnight on Wednesday.
-Bets for the second and third rounds end Thursday night while wagering for rounds four through seven ends on Friday night.
+Bets for the second and third rounds (held Friday) end Thursday night while wagering for rounds four through seven (Saturday) ends on Friday night.

 Michigan sports betting handle